bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 * the different pages you visit using the app (=Browing path)
 * every other information you provide to us when you get in touch with us (email when you write to us, Github Id when you push an Issue)

 > **NB: WE DON'T COLLECT ANY PERSONAL INFORMATION.
-THE COLLECTED DATA ARE PURELY ANONYMOUS** Thus this is not possible for us to link the data with you.
+THE COLLECTED DATA ARE PURELY ANONYMOUS**.
+Thus this is not possible for us to link the data with you.

 2 - How do we collect your data?
 --------------------------------